 Students prepare for and attend individual MSPE appointments.
 Each student will upload, one week prior to MSPE appointment date, the following completed forms and information:

 - Draft of CV

 - Completed MSPE preparation document containing Noteworthy Characteristics paragraph (page 3) and Personal Assessment (page 4)

 - Students proofread individual MSPE prior to national release in ERAS.

 MSPE Process and Preparation

-The MSPE is provided each October 21, via the Electronic Residency Application Services (ERAS), to all residency programs each student has applied to using that service.
+The MSPE is provided each September, via the Electronic Residency Application Services (ERAS), to all residency programs each student has applied to using that service.
 For students going through the Early Match, the letter is provided through the SF Match Portal on October 1 for each program specified by the student.
-October 21 is a national release date for all medical schools' use.
+The last Wednesday in September is a national release date for all medical schools' use.

 Please provide the information requested and upload via the online MSPE portal on the SharePoint site (access information will be sent via separate email).
 The MSPE preparation document contains instructions for completing your Noteworthy Characteristic and questions assessing your strengths and weaknesses.
 Your thoughtful completion of this information will assist in the creation of your individual MSPE.